juancarlospaco/faster-than-requests/README.md

 **Description:**
 Multi-Threaded Ready-Made URL-Deduplicating Web Scraper from a list of URLs.

+Requests are processed asynchronously.
+This means that it doesn’t need to wait for a request to be finished to be processed.

 **Arguments:**
 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["http://example.io"]`.
 - `html_tag` HTML Tag to parse, string type, optional, defaults to `"a"` being Links, example `"h1"`.